How to Watch or Stream the 2021 AFL Season

 There are very few sports in the world that generate as much excitement and raw passion from its fans as AFL footy.
-For over a century, the sport – a uniquely Australian invention – has pushed the boundaries of its players’ skills as it’s evolved and branched out across the country to become a truly national competition.
+For over a century, the sport – a uniquely Australian invention – has pushed the boundaries of its players’ skills as it’s evolved and branched out across the country – becoming a truly national competition.

-Watching AFL football on TV used to be a Saturday afternoon tradition, but with the league now made up of 18 teams playing all across the country (and occasionally overseas) on different days and at different times each week, keeping up with when to watch can be a challenge.
+Watching AFL football on TV used to be a Saturday afternoon tradition, but with the league now made up of 18 teams playing all across five states (and occasionally overseas), keeping up with when to watch can be a challenge.
 Free to air TV only broadcasts a handful of games, too – if you want to be sure to see every game you’re interested in, you’re going to need better coverage than that.
 Luckily, it’s here, it’s flexible and it’s cheap!

 Fortunes come and go quickly in a competition like the AFL, a game so physically demanding that regular injuries are a fact of life for all the teams.
 And that can lead to an unpredictable and exciting contest where fortunes can change quickly.
-In 2017, the Richmond Tigers were near-unbeatable, taking the premiership in one of the loudest and most exuberant Grand Finals in recent memory.
-But then in 2018, the mighty minor premiers Richmond ran out of steam in the Preliminary Final, taken out by Collingwood – who themselves wen ton to be defeated by West Coast in a thriller of a Grand Final.
+In 2019, the Richmond Tigers were near-unbeatable, taking the premiership in one of the loudest and most exuberant Grand Finals in recent memory.

-Now in 2019, it’s been the Geelong Cats’ turn to dominate so far, cruising comfortably at the top of the ladder with a determined Collingwood, the GWS Giants and West Coast close behind them.
+Now in 2021, it’s been the Geelong Cats’ turn to to make a push alongside Port Adelaide, and Brisbane Lions, all it a great position near the top of the ladder.
 Already the run up to this year’s finals is looking to be an absolute cracker – and every game will count.

 With its huge fan base around the country, the AFL is one of the most-watched sports on TV, but to see each and every game – whether your own team’s or the opposition’s – you’re going to need to turn to the stellar coverage that Fox Sports puts together.
 They’ve got every single game up to the Grand Final fully covered, and no ad breaks at all during play (don’t we all just hate the way free-to-air TV plays an ad after every goal!)